 If you’re vegan, you might also want to look for a brand that doesn’t test on animals and is vegan-certified.
 More and more tattoo artists and studios offer vegan tattoo ink as an option for those who prefer it.

-Her favorite vegan ink brand?
+Her favourite vegan ink brand?

 Solid Ink, made from a custom blend of natural pigments, distilled water, hamamelis (witch hazel) and vegetable glycerin, is one of the top brands she recommends.
-It’s vegan, cruelty-free and non-toxic and comes in a variety of vibrant colors.
+It’s vegan, cruelty-free and non-toxic and comes in a variety of vibrant colours.

 Terrie specialises in fine-line tattoos and uses top-of-the-line vegan inks.